grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/fetch-data-from-frontend.md

 }
 ```

 Once the field is set correctly, you may use it inside your data source.
-Following the previous example for the data source code, you can now simply use it as this:
+Following the previous example for the data source code, you can now simply use it like so:

 ```typescript
 const response = getBackendSrv().fetch<TODO[]>({